Vittorio Trancanelli: Beatification process

 The beatification process commenced on 22 June 2006 and the introduction of the cause granted him the posthumous title of Servant of God.
 The process in Perugia spanned from 24 September 2006 until 23 June 2013; the process received formal ratification on 12 December 2013 from the Congregation for the Causes of Saints.
-The postulation submitted the Positio to the C.C.S. in 2015 while theologians voiced their approval to the cause on 21 June 2016.
-The C.C.S. cardinal anbishop members met and approved the cause on 21 February 2017 at which point Pope Francis titled him as Venerable after confirming his heroic virtue.
+The postulation submitted the positio to the Congregation in 2015 while theologians voiced their approval to the cause on 21 June 2016.
+The Congregation approved the cause on 21 February 2017 at which point Pope Francis titled Trancanelli as venerable after confirming his heroic virtue.
+The postulator for this cause is Enrico Graziano Giovnani Solinas.

-The miracle required for beatification was examined and the process received ratified from the C.C.S. on 8 November 2013.

-The current postulator for this cause is Enrico Graziano Giovnani Solinas.